 To improve the athlete's running times, we have to develop their speed.
-Running every mile at an eight-minute pace just makes the athlete really excellent at running eight-minute miles.
+Running every mile at an eight-minute pace makes the athlete excellent at running eight-minute miles.
 Only by introducing some carefully managed overload can we sharpen up for speed.

 I have developed a training session that makes speed training accessible and fun for all.
 It is designed for a mixed ability group to run on a road circuit of around eight miles.
 It is a low-tech approach, relatively easy to coach, safe and lots of fun.

 Best of all, it works - 100% of the athletes that have undertaken this session with me once a week for twelve weeks have achieved a level of speed endurance they previously thought impossible.
 Come to think of it, I have achieved the same effect myself by coaching it!

 To coach this session, you will need to create a road route of around eight miles designed around the speed interval lengths that you will read about below.
 Each interval should begin and end with a clear marker and consist of smooth, reasonably flat, well-lit surfaces.